bevacqua/insignia/readme.markdown

 -----------|---------------------------------------------------------------------------------------
 `deletion` | When `true`, humans will be able to delete individual tags by clicking on an icon

-When you call `insignia(element, options)`, you'll get back a tiny API to interact with the instance.
+When you call `insignia(input, options)`, you'll get back a tiny API to interact with the instance.
 Calling `insignia` repeatedly on the same DOM element will have no effect, and it will return the same API object.

 ### `.tags()`